-What should be more important to an organization, strategy or culture?
+What is more important to an organization, strategy or culture?

 - A strategy may be copied and implemented.
 However, no one can just copy your culture.

 - If your culture is strong then it grows and inspires your people.

 - Research repeatedly confirms that there no more important source of business success or failure than culture

 - Culture is more important than leadership and strategy.
 Both are important.
 In fact, both are vital.
 A particular strategy a company employs succeeds only if its held up by the culture